 City of Austin Historic Cemeteries

 Commonwealth served as principal investigator for this preservation master plan for five historic cemeteries managed by the City of Austin Parks and Recreation Department.
 The department is entrusted by families and descendants to care for these sacred places, but funding pressures have limited care to mowing and trash pickup, leaving historic markers, including many unique works of art and craft, to deteriorate.
 In addition, recent droughts led to loss of historic trees within the cemeteries, changing their character dramatically.
 In 2013, the city procured this plan to guide the care and management of these precious historic resources.
-Together with city staff, key stakeholders, and public participants, the collaborative team of landscape architects from Commonwealth, along with archaeologists and historians, worked diligently to craft a thoughtful approach based on public engagement that reached a diverse array of community members.
+Together with city staff, key stakeholders, and public participants, Commonwealth worked diligently to craft a thoughtful approach based on public engagement that reached a diverse array of community members.
 The resulting plan is a comprehensive review of the history of each cemetery, its existing conditions, and recommendations for care of its historic resources, as well as concept design plans for improvements, including access, planting, and historical interpretation.
 The plan has received national attention, having been featured in several magazine articles and won awards, including the American Planning Association’s National Planning Achievement Award for Urban Design, Gold Level, for 2017.